Percentage Difference Calculator

 To get even more specific, you may talk about a percentage increase or percentage decrease.
 To simply compare two numbers, use the percentage calculator.

-Now you know the percentage difference formula and how to calculate it.
+Now you know the percentage difference formula and how to use it.
 Please keep in mind that since there is an absolute value in the formula, the percentage difference calculator won't work in reverse.
-Hence the calculator you can't enter number in two last calculator's fields.
+This is why you cannot enter a number into the last two fields of this calculator.

-When is the percentage different useful and when it's not?
+When is the percentage different useful and when is it confusing?

 Now it is time to dive deeper into the utility of the percentage difference as a measurement.
-It would come as no surprise to you that the utility of percentage difference is at its best when comparing two numbers; but not always.
+It should come as no surprise to you that the utility of percentage difference is at its best when comparing two numbers; but this is not always the case.
 We should, arguably, refrain from talking about percentage difference when we mean the same value across time.
-We think so because in everyday life we tend to think in terms of percentage change, and not percentage difference.
+We think this should be the case because in everyday life we tend to think in terms of percentage change, and not percentage difference.

 For now, let's see a couple of examples where it is useful to talk about percentage difference.
 Let's say you want to compare the size of two companies in terms of their employees.
 In this example, the company